GnikDroy/PyNote/README.md

 ### Line Numbers
 You can toggle them on/off.
 They are also fully compatible with word wrap and take very low resource.
+Nothing special here.

 ### Custom build scripts
 The custom build scripts are just a bash script supplied with a filename.